-7. Shell and climate continued: The Hague court strikes again collective action under the (revised) Dutch collective action act (see earlier on this blog by Hoevenaars & Kramer, and extensively Tzankova & Kramer 2021), brought - once again by Milieudefensie, also on behalf of 17,379 individual claimants, and by six other foundations (among others Greenpeace).
+7. Shell and climate continued: The Hague court strikes again

+Today, all eyes were on the next move of The Hague District Court in an environmental claim brought against Royal Dutch Shell Plc (RDS).
+It concerns a collective action under the (revised) Dutch collective action act (see earlier on this blog by Hoevenaars & Kramer, and extensively Tzankova & Kramer 2021), brought - once again by Milieudefensie, also on behalf of 17,379 individual claimants, and by six other foundations (among others Greenpeace).
 The claim boils down to requesting the court to order Shell to reduce emissions.
 First, the court extensively deals with the admissibility and representativeness of the claimants as part of the new collective action act (art.
 3:305a Dutch Civil Code).
 Second, the court assesses the international environmental law, regulation and policy framework, including the UN Climate Convention, the IPCC, UNEP, the Paris Agreement as well as European law and policy and Dutch law and policy.